• Skip to primary navigation

 This includes full- and part-time workers as well as seasonal and occasional employees.
 Montana law exempts casual employees who aren’t part of the employee’s usual business.

-However, if the casual employee performs core activities of the business, they aren’t exempt.
+However, if the casual employee performs core activities of the business, they aren’t exempt from workers’ comp.
 An employee must file a workers’ compensation claim within 1 year of the injury or illness.
 The statute of limitations stretches to 2 years if the employee can prove they didn’t know about the injury prior to filing.

 What benefits can I receive?